Athletes in racing wheelchairs competing on a track

 • 1.5 million students in public primary and secondary schools with a physical impairment are excluded from having access to participate in athletic competitions. cite

 Individuals with disabilities face far greater obstacles to healthy living than the general population.
-According to the CDC and BLS, individuals with disabilities are more likely to be unemployed, poor, inactive, and obese.
+According to the CDC and BLS, individuals with disabilities are more likely to be unemployed, inactive, poor or obese.

 Move United provides adaptive sports to individuals with disabilities as a means to (1) improve health, (2) increase access to employment and economic stability, (3) strengthen social support and (4) advance social norms and attitudes about people with disabilities.
 Each of the four items above are social determinants of health, according to U.S. Department of Health and Human Services Healthy People 2020.
 Each are described below.